swatimahadevan/tp/docs/UserGuide.md

 #### 3.1.4 Editing CAP Information

-Edits information to calculate the Cumulative Average Point (CAP).
+Edits information of your current Cumulative Average Point (CAP) and the number of modular credits you have taken so that Click can calculate your expected CAP.

 Format: `cap edit`